FAQs will be updated throughout the 2024 ERAS® season (June 7, 2023 to May 31, 2024).

 Who can upload a letter of recommendation to the Letter of Recommendation Portal (LoRP)?

-The Letter of Recommendation Portal (LoRP) enables Letters of Recommendation (LoR) Authors and/or their designees to upload letters of recommendation (LoRs) to ERAS for distribution to training programs, at the request of applicants.
+The Letter of Recommendation Portal (LoRP) enables Letters of Recommendation (LoR) Authors and/or their designees to upload letters of recommendation (LoRs) to the ERAS system for distribution to training programs, at the request of applicants.
 Learn more about who can upload letters of recommendation to the LoRP.

 Can a LoR author edit or rescind their letter of recommendation after it has been uploaded to the LoR Portal?